MCMC sampling for Bayesian linear regression with a (known or unknown) Box-Cox transformation. A g-prior is assumed for the regression coefficients.

 transformed linear model via MCMC sampling.
 The transformation is

-parametric from the Box-Cox family, which has one parameter lambda
+parametric from the Box-Cox family, which has one parameter lambda.

 That parameter may be fixed in advanced or learned from the data.